Help for young people who are worried about war issues and the events in Ukraine

-Kooth.com have asked us to remind you that they are still here during Coronavirus.
-Kooth is an online service that supports the well-being and resilience of students.
+Kooth.com is an online service that supports the well-being and resilience of students.

 Kooth provides a safe and secure means of accessing mental health and well-being support designed specifically for young people.
 It offers young people the opportunity to have a text-based conversation with a qualified counsellor.
 Counsellors are available from 12noon to 10pm on weekdays and 6pm to 10 pm at weekends, every day of the year on a drop-in basis.
 Young people can access regular booked online counselling sessions as needed.
 Outside counselling hours’ young people can message our team and get support by the next day.